 - 1. Terms of references listed below are applicable to all committees which made decisions pertaining to awards unless stated otherwise in this policy.
 The terms of reference below also apply when a committee that has several mandates is engaging with an award and making decisions under this policy. - 2.
 Unless stated otherwise, all members of Selection Committee, including where there is a conflict of interest or a vacancy are appointed following the procedures of the Appointment Policy. - 3.
-Quorum for all Selection Committees is 2/3 members identified by this policy. - 4.
+Quorum for all Selection Committees is two (2) members of Assembly, the chair of the committee, and a majority of the remaining members (if applicable). - 4.
 The Chief Governance Officer (or delegate) is a non-voting observer of all award committees, and acts as the secretary of all committees.
-The Chief Governance

-- Officer will record any disclosures of conflicts of interest made to the committees, and the final decisions. - 5.
+The Chief Governance Officer will record any disclosures of conflicts of interest made to the committees, and the final decisions. - 5.
 The Chair of each Selection Committee is a non-voting member, and retains full authority and responsibility for the content of the nomination package in any given year.
 The inclusion of the contents of the nomination process in this policy should not limit the discretion of the Chair to request additional information as deemed appropriate.
 This is subject to approval by the Secretariat to ensure alterations to language and timeline are consistent with prevalent AMS policies. - 6.
 A Selection Committee is considered disbanded upon the submission of Selection Committee Decision to the Chief Governance Officer, to be filed within the Office of the Secretariat.
 A completed decision letter will include the following information: - a.
 List of all recipients, and their contact information. - b.
-List of all members of the Selection Committee, including notes relating to abstentions from votes or substitutions. - c.
-Signature of the Chair of the Committee and the AMS Executive.
+List of all members of the Selection Committee, including notes relating to abstentions from votes or substitutions.